potestiolab/canvas/README.md

 # 3 - Usage

 The typical usage of the program consists in a call to _`block.py`_ and _`CANVAS.py`_ in succession by using Python3.
 The MPI version of the two previous codes, _`block-MPI.py`_ and _`CANVAS-MPI4.py`_,  is also possible: it makes use of _multiprocessing_ module with the purpose of creating the CANVAS model exploiting multiple processors at one time.
-Generally, the MPI version is recommended when your system consists of more than 100 thousand atoms.
+Generally, the MPI version is recommended when your system consists of more than $10^5$ atoms.
 All details about the performance and efficiency can be found is Sec.
 XXX.

 Afterwards, it is possible to simulate the BioMolecule through Gromacs or Lammps, as proposed in **Sec.
 7**.